 Some internships focus primarily on a specific area of concern.
-(For example: Campus Sustainability, Climate Action, Climate & Sustainability in School, Law Enforcement & the Justice System, FairTrade, Healthy Food for Healthy Communities, Public Health, and Sustainability & Business.)
+(For example: Campus Sustainability, Climate & Sustainability in Schools, Law Enforcement & the Justice System, FairTrade, Healthy Food for Healthy Communities, Public Health, and Sustainability & Business.)
 These internships usually offer considerable flexibility in choosing & developing a specific focus, but may also involve working in partnership with other Alliance working groups or with one or more other organizations in the community — in which case collaboration becomes more important than individual flexibility.

 These internships can involve intensive writing to present the content that is developed, because each internship focuses on producing a tangible output that will help move the long-term goal forward.
 For example, the public health field involves many different areas of concern, but a given internship will usually focus on raising awareness about, and creating action on, a specific area such as food or air quality or endocrine disruptors.
 They can involve various types of activism, ranging from a report or presentation making recommendations to active discussion with people being asked to implement recommendations.
 [See reports, posters, and articles by previous interns.]

 Some internships, such as Campus Sustainability, and Action for Change / Put Your Values to Work are in a class by themselves, because they involve taking broad responsibility for analyzing an issue, planning, organizing, and creating results.
 This requires independent thinking, above-average time-management skills, the ability to formulate and communicate goals & objectives effectively; and the ability to engage with a variety of people and groups on multiple aspects of sustainability.